 This is a straightforward recipe for a medium spiced home made red curry paste that is devoid of shrimp paste.
 For added heat, pop a few more chillies (especially dried red bird’s eyes) into the mix.
-If you can’t find coriander root (which I think is harder to obtain in the US than it is here in the UK – someone please tell me if this is true?) then use stems, but add a little bit more.
+If you can’t find coriander root then use stems.

-Finding kaffir limes in the UK is difficult, but Thai Smile in Hammersmith sells them dried.
-A workable substitute for kaffir lime rind is a combination of lime zest and kaffir lime leaves, which you can find frozen in many Asian supermarkets.
-Avoid dried leaves if you can.
+Finding kaffir limes in the UK is difficult, but it is possible to source them dried and/or frozen.
 If you pound the paste by hand (see tips on making curry pastes), avoid managing to fling chilli into your eye like I did.

 - 1 teaspoon coriander seeds